HPI-Information-Systems/Sawfish/REPRODUCIBILITY_INSTRUCTIONS.md

 Ensure the LFS file has been downloaded by checking if `datasets/SawfishDatasets.zip` exists.
 You do not need to extract the ZIP file, this will be handled automatically later.

+We do not require any special hardware, but we use a main memory threshold of 32GB for the largest dataset.

 ## 2. Repository Overview

 The structure of the repository is the following: